matthewrdev/building-addins-for-xamarin-studio/README.md

 #### SyntaxTokenHelper
 [Helpers/SyntaxTokenHelper.cs](BuildingXamarinStudioAddins/Helpers/SyntaxTokenHelper.cs)

+The syntax token helper class is used to inspect the C# syntax tree and retrieve a string literal syntax node that is beneath the users cursor.

+Importantly, this class demonstrates:

+ * Retrieving the Roslyn analysis document from a MonoDevelop gui document.
+ * Inspecting the Abstract Syntax Tree and locating the `SyntaxNode` at a specified location.
+ * Inspecting a `SyntaxNode` type and checking if it is a string literal.

+This class offers a *tiny* peek into what can be accomplished using Roslyn.

 #### TranslationHelper
 [Helpers/TranslationHelper.cs](BuildingXamarinStudioAddins/Helpers/TranslationHelper.cs)

 #### ExtensionPointHelper
 [Helpers/ExtensionPointHelper.cs](BuildingXamarinStudioAddins/Helpers/ExtensionPointHelper.cs)

+Given an extension point path such as "/MonoDevelop/Ide/Commands", this helper method retrieves all nodes within that extension and then renders the ids that can be referenced within the Manifest.addin.xml document.

+This helper is extremely useful when diagnosing why an addin's command isn't functioning as expected.
+Frequently another command consumes an event BEFORE your addin; this method let's you insepect an extension path and find the id's of the nodes so you can inject your command before it using the `insertbefore` or `insertafter` attributes.

 ## Testing And Debugging
 When we are ready to test and debug our addin, we can simply press the **Play** button in Xamarin Studio.
 This will startup our addin within a new Xamarin Studio instance and allow us to debug it as we would *any* other Xamarin Studio application: